zachleigh/pronounce-php/README.md

 If you wish to fill a database with the information gained from using this program, you must be sure that your database meets the following requirements:
 * Tables must have an auto-incrementing 'id' column
 * Column names must exactly match the expected field names.
+  * All command field names: 'word', 'hyphenated_word', 'arpabet', 'ipa', 'spelling'
-  * Hyphenate field names: 'word', 'hyphenated_word'
+  * Hyphenate command field names: 'word', 'hyphenated_word'
-  * Lookup field names: 'word', 'arpabet', 'ipa', 'spelling'
+  * Lookup command field names: 'word', 'arpabet', 'ipa', 'spelling'

 Use the 'field' option to set which fields you wish to insert into your database.